-- 103. The Inquiry's interim report, Beautiful Children, on the Lake Alice Child and Adolescent Unit, sets out how the use of electric shocks and paraldehyde as punishment met the definition of torture as outlined by Aotearoa New Zealand's Solicitor-General, Ms Una Jagose.
+- 103. The Inquiry's report Beautiful Children, on the Lake Alice Child and Adolescent Unit, sets out how the use of electric shocks and paraldehyde as punishment met the definition of torture as outlined by Aotearoa New Zealand's Solicitor-General, Ms Una Jagose.
 The State has not disputed these findings. - 104.
 These cases also include the pervasive and severe sexual abuse and neglect of children and young people that occurred at Marylands School in Ōtautahi Christchurch, between approximately 1955 and 1983 and at Hebron Trust in Ōtautahi Christchurch between approximately 1986 and 1992.
-The Inquiry's interim report, Stolen Lives, Marked Souls, discusses evidence that some of the St John of God Brothers used sexual abuse to punish children and young people or to intimidate them, or combined sexual abuse with other acts of punishment. - 105.
-The Inquiry's case studies on the Kimberley Centre in Taitoko Levin and Te Whakapakari Youth Programme on Aotea Great Barrier Island include evidence of sexual and other abuse being used to punish children and young people or to intimidate them.
+The report Stolen Lives, Marked Souls discusses evidence that some of the St John of God Brothers used sexual abuse to punish children and young people or to intimidate them, or combined sexual abuse with other acts of punishment.56 - 105.
+The case studies into the Kimberley Centre in Taitoko Levin and Whakapakari on Aotea Great Barrier Island include evidence of sexual and other abuse being used to punish children and young people or to intimidate them.
 One of the elements of torture is severe pain or suffering, whether physical or mental, and the Inquiry recorded that sexual offending may constitute torture.
-This includes rape, which has been recognised as torture where at least one of the purposes for the rape was a prohibited purpose (to punish, to intimidate or coerce, or for a discriminatory purpose), and where the rape was committed by or with the consent or acquiescence of a person acting in an official capacity.
+This includes rape, which has been recognised as torture where at least one of the purposes for the rape was a prohibited purpose (to punish, to intimidate or coerce, or for a discriminatory purpose), and where the rape was committed by or with the consent or acquiescence of a person acting in an official capacity.57

-Royal Commission of Inquiry into Abuse in Care, Stolen Lives, Marked Souls: The inquiry into the Order of the Brothers of St John of God at Marylands School and Hebron Trust (2023, pages 44, 165, 166, 194, 195).
+56 Royal Commission of Inquiry into Abuse in Care, Stolen lives, marked souls: The inquiry into the Order of the Brothers of St John of God at Marylands School and Hebron Trust (2023, pages 44, 165, 166, 194, 195).

-Royal Commission of Inquiry into Abuse in Care, Stolen Lives, Marked Souls: The inquiry into the Order of the Brothers of St John of God at Marylands School and Hebron Trust (2023, page 303).
+57 Royal Commission of Inquiry into Abuse in Care, Stolen lives, marked souls: The inquiry into the Order of the Brothers of St John of God at Marylands School and Hebron Trust (2023, page 303).